-- Group of individuals exposed to a putative risk factor

-- Group who are unexposed to the risk factor

-- are followed over time (often years)

-- to determine the occurrence of disease.

-- ☐ The incidence of disease

-- in the exposed group is compared with the

-- incidence of disease in the unexposed group.

-- Therefore Relative risk (incidence risk or incidence rate) is used
+- Group of individuals exposed to a putative risk factor - Group who are unexposed to the risk factor are - followed over time (often years) - to determine the occurrence of disease. - The incidence of disease - in the exposed group is compared with the - incidence of disease in the unexposed group. - Therefore Relative risk (incidence risk or incidence rate) is used to assess whether the exposure and disease are causally linked.

-Cohort studies be prospective
+18/11/2024 Cohort studies be prospective